jrs0/hbr_models/arc_hbr.md

 # Academic Research Consortium High Bleeding Risk (ARC HBR)

-A primary purpose of this repository is attempting to calculate (or approximate) the ARC HBR risk score, defined in [2019 Urban et al.](https://pubmed.ncbi.nlm.nih.gov/31116395/).
+A primary purpose of this repository is attempting to calculate (or approximate) the ARC-HBR risk score [^1].
 It is likely not possible to exactly calculate the exact score due to deficiencies in the data.
 However, having the approximate score may be useful because:
-* An automated calculation of the score (accompanied by a concise expression of the underlying data, in order to allow for additional clinical judgement) may be a clinically useful decision-support tool in its own right while prescribing blood-thinning medication following acute coronary syndromes.
+* An automated calculation of the score (accompanied by a concise expression of the underlying data, in order to allow for clinical judgement) may be a clinically useful decision-support tool in its own right while prescribing blood-thinning medication following acute coronary syndromes.
 * The approximate calculation of the ARC-HBR score may be useful as a prognostic model for predicting bleeding risk, provided that it can be validated using appropriate bleeding data
 * The approximate calculation of the ARC-HBR score could serve as a baseline in the search for prognostic models that work better with the data available.

+Application of the ARC-HBR score sometimes modifies the score for data availability; for example in [^2].
+The modifications used in this study will be described below.

-This file outlines the ARC HBR criteria, and how it will be calculated from the data available.
+This file outlines the ARC-HBR criteria, and how it will be calculated from the data available.

 ## Overview of Datasets